-- 9.1.1 A record of the matters discussed at meetings organised or hosted by Ballarat City Council that involve Councillors and Council staff will be kept. - 9.1.2 Records kept in accordance with sub-rule one will include: - The attendees at the meeting a) - b) The title of matters discussed - c) Any conflicts of interest disclosed and whether the person with the conflict of interest left the meeting. - 9.1.3 Where minutes are kept of a meeting and made available to the community an additional record is not required to be kept.
+- 9.1.1 A record of the matters discussed at meetings organised or hosted by Ballarat City Council that involve Councillors and Council staff will be kept. - 9.1.2 Records kept in accordance with sub-rule 9.1.1 will include: - a) The attendees at the meeting; - b) The title of matters discussed; - c) Any conflicts of interest disclosed and whether the person with the conflict of interest left the meeting. - 9.1.3 Where minutes are kept of a meeting and made available to the public an additional record is not required to be kept.